When medicine can only delay the inevitable

 “And how do you do that,” I asked.

-It’s a conversation I often remember whenever I look at my mother.
-“Have I done enough?” is the question that plagues me constantly.
+It’s a conversation I often remembered whenever I looked at my mother.
+“Have I done enough?” is the question that plagued me constantly.

-Her decline has been slow, but very evident.
-She hates leaving the bed.
-You have to cajole her to come out and sit in the sun.
-Our terrace overlooks the children’s play area and there is plenty of activity in the afternoon.
-But she is not interested.
+Her decline was slow, but very evident.
+She hated leaving the bed.
+We had to cajole her to come out and sit in the sun.
+Our terrace overlooked the children’s play area and there was plenty of activity in the afternoon.
+But she had lost interest.

-She has stopped using her phone and refuses to take calls.
-The phone that was a great source of socialisation in the past does not interest her anymore.
-She has handed it to me for being kept safely.
-This is in sharp contrast to the days when she spent hours gossiping on the phone.
+She even stopped using her phone and would refuse to take calls.
+The phone that was a great source of socialisation in the past did not interest her anymore.
+She even handed her phone to me for safe keeping.
+This was in sharp contrast to the days when she spent hours gossiping on the phone.
 It was almost like a lifeline for her then.

-She has even stopped doing her daily puja.
-This kept her busy for a good 45 minutes every morning and half an hour in the evening.
-Now, the puja items have been kept in the side cupboard.
+She even stopped doing her daily puja (prayers).
+This had kept her busy for a good 45 minutes every morning and half an hour in the evening.
+Now, all the idols of Gods and Goddesses and other essential puja items were stowed in the side cupboard.

-The relatives and friends who visited us regularly have gradually melted away.
-This is what ageism does.
+The relatives and friends who visited us regularly gradually started melting away.
+I realised that this was the evil part of ageism.
 People don’t know how to connect with the elderly.
 They prefer to stay away.

-So, how does my mother spend her time?
+So, how did my mother spend her time?
 By lying in the bed.
-The nursing attendant makes sure that she has a bath every day, and that she leaves the bed for the living room to have food.
-That is all the activity.
+The nursing attendant made sure that she had a bath every day, and that she comes to the living room to have food.
+That was all the activity for more than a year.

-I realise that this is what the neurologist meant when he wanted the family to step in.
+I realised that this is what the neurologist meant when he wanted the family to step in.
 Give reasons to my mother to live.
-She has nothing to look forward to.
+She had nothing to look forward to.
 Every day is as dreary as the day that is over.

-I also understand this.
-But any effort to bring her out of her self-imposed isolation is rebuffed.
-The answers are pat.
-“I don’t have the strength to get up,” is her standard response.
+Finally, I understood this.
+It was a bitter but helpless realisation.
+But any effort to bring her out of her self-imposed isolation was firmly rebuffed.
+The answers were pat.
+“I don’t have the strength to get up,” was her standard response.

-The night promises little respite.
-“I lie awake through the night,” she tells you again and again.
+The night promised little respite.
+“I lie awake through the night,” she would complain again and again.

-Her fears of people watching her, wanting to hurt her have further compounded the problem.
-She wants a family member to stay next to her once it gets dark.
+Her fears of people watching her, wanting to hurt her, further compounded the problem.
+One of us would make it a point to stay next to her once it became dark.

-It is like a vicious circle.
-The more she isolates herself the more the chances of her recovery lessen.
+It was like a vicious circle.
+The more she isolated herself, the more the chances of her recovery lessened.

 Read also: